Bench Press Competition 2022 Official Rules

-4.2 Participants must compete in their weight class if there are at least three other
+4.2 Participants must compete in their weight class regardless of the number of participants

 4.3 Each participant's official weight will be determined on the day of the tournament during weigh-in and measured to the tenth of the pound (xxx.x pounds).